aws-lite/aws-lite/plugins/iam/readme.md

 - **`MaxItems` (number)**
   - Maximum number of items to be returned in a response; at most 1000
 - **`paginate` (string)**
-  - Set to `iterator` to enable async result pagination; response structure is not compatible with the fully automated paginator
+  - Set to `iterator` to enable automatic result pagination via async iterator; use this instead of making your own individual pagination requests

 ### `GetAccountPasswordPolicy`